Essential Winter Horse Care: Strategies for Success

 To put these strategies into action:

-1. Assess current feeding program and increase forage as needed.
+Assess the current feeding program and increase forage as needed.

 By following this schedule, you can proactively address most winter challenges.